News

 Have you ever worked with alumni on your projects?

-Several of my friends from school have also set up their own studios, and I'll be collaborating with them soon.
+Several of my friends from school have also set up their own studios and I'll be collaborating with them soon.

 Which project has impressed you the most?

-It's a project I did for the Axel Arigato shoe brand.
+This is a project I did for the Axel Arigato shoe brand.
 I created thesound illustration and music for a 3D animation.
 I had to make sure that the sound and atmosphere were properly synchronized and that the musical ambience was coherent.

 What do you like best about your job?